Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 ## State Graph
 Let's first go over the graph architecture for the dialogue system.
+Put the next set of code in a new file and name it `dialogue.jac`.
 We will be building a state graph.
 In a state graph, each node is a conversational state, which represents a possible user state during a dialgoue.
 The state nodes are connected with transition edges, which encode the condition required to hop from one state to another state.